-The so-called paleolithic diet has become mainstream enough in recent years that it can be hard to know where it begins, and where its multitude of variations and individual customizations end.
+The so-called paleolithic diet has become mainstream enough in recent years that it can be hard to know where it begins, and where its assorted variations and individual customizations end.
 Nevertheless, by now you probably think you "know" it on some level, even if you wouldn't dream of following it.

-Maybe you've heard that it has plenty of high-profile adherents in athletics, ranging from countless Crossfit enthusiasts to renowned strength coaches like Charles Poliquin, who has said that every one of his successful Olympic athletes eats in this manner.
+Maybe you've heard that it has plenty of high-profile adherents in athletics, ranging from countless CrossFit enthusiasts to renowned strength coaches like Charles Poliquin, who has said that every one of his successful Olympic athletes eats in this manner.
 Or perhaps you've heard miraculous-sounding transformation stories about how paleo transformed someone's body or helped cure conditions ranging from diabetes to lupus.
 In either case, paleo advocates can be both powerful and persuasive in their claims.

 So how should you undertake the project of separating the solid advice from prehistoric hokum?
 Even if you aren't going for the gold, should you give up the grains?
 Sure, you can learn plenty about regressive diets from a host of websites and forums, but don't forget that all of these sources are in dialog with specific authors, whether they acknowledge (or even realize) it or not.
 No matter where you end up, having a firm footing in the classics is never a bad idea.